zer0Kerbal/PreciseManeuver/readme.md

 # Precise Maneuver (KPM)

-PreciseManeuve plugin for Kerbal Space Program
+Precise Maneuver plugin for Kerbal Space Program

 Provides a window for more precise maneuver node editing.